classlion/sort-master-qa/README.md

-# soft-master-qa
+# sort-master-qa

-Soft-master-qa is a test automation project for the soft-master application.
+Sort-master-qa is a test automation project for the sort-master application.
 It covers UI and API testing using Java, TestNG, Selenium WebDriver, Rest Assured and Gradle.
 The architecture follows the Page Object Model and supports modular and reusable components.

 ## 🚀 Technologies
 - Java 17+